bartlomiejduda/OmegaT-Character-Limiter-Plugin/README.md

 ## Plugin Info

-OmegaT Character Limiter Plugin lets you limit characters in your translation projects.
+OmegaT Character Limiter Plugin allows you to limit characters in your translation projects.
 Do you want your translation's text length to be less or equal it's original length?
 Do you have some global limit for all segments and don't want to exceed it?
 Then this plugin